moosetechnology/moosetechnology.github.io/moose-wiki/Developers/dealing-with-a-new-language.md

 title: 'Dealing with a new language'
 ---

-We want to analyse a programming language that is not supported by Moose *yet*, but we do not know how to start?
+We want to analyze a programming language that is not supported by Moose *yet*, but we do not know how to start?
-This is a page that you **definitly** should read.
+This is a page that you **definitely** should read.
 We present the most important aspect that one must not forgot when it comes to support a new language (or other).

 - [What do you want?](#what-do-you-want)